hurtn/datalake-ADLS-access-patterns-with-Databricks/readme.md

 http_url: Proxy FQDN, https_url: Proxy FQDN
 ```

-In the next few sections we will discuss the various patterns to authenticate and access data lake storage from Azure Databricks.
+In the next few sections we will discuss the various approaches to authenticate and patterns to implement access control based on permissions.

 ## Pattern 1 - Access via Service Principal